 In 1979/80 LCFC won the Second Division, and in the 1980s and early 1990s they bounced between the First and Second Divisions.
 The Premier League had been founded in 1992 and LCFC were promoted to it in the 1993/94 season.

-1995-2000 was a period of stability under manager Martin O'Neill - LCFC won the League Cup in 1999/2000 against the Wirral-based team Tranmere Rovers.
+1995-2000 was a period of stability under manager Martin O'Neill - they hovered around the middle of the Premier League Table, and LCFC won the League Cup in 1999/2000 against the Wirral-based team Tranmere Rovers.

 Martin O'Neill moved on in 2000 and LCFC were relegated to Division One in 2001/2.
-The Club went into administration again in 2002, but was purchased by Gary Lineker and a consortium.
-The Club returned to the Premier League in 2002/3, but were relegated at the end of the season to Division One (now known as the Championship).
+The club went into administration again in 2002, but was purchased by Gary Lineker and a consortium.
+LCFC returned to the Premier League in 2002/3, but were relegated at the end of the season to Division One (now known as the Championship).
 In 2007/8 the team was relegated again, to League One (the Third Division as was).

 During the campaign, striker Jamie Vardy scored goals in 11 consecutive games, breaking the previous record of 10.
 He scored 24 goals in total that year and won the Premier League Player of the Season award.
 Second-highest goalscorer Riyad Mahrez (with 18 goals to his name) was given the Professional Footballers' Association Men's Player of the Year Award.
 Claudio Ranieri was named Premier League Manager of the Season.